 Religious Holy Days

-The school respects the beliefs of all religions and recognizes that there are faiths which require students/adults to abstain from school/work on holy days of obligation.
+The school respects the beliefs of all religions and recognizes that there are faiths that require students/adults to abstain from school/work on holy days of obligation.
 If the observance of a religious holy day prohibits a student from attending class, the absence will be excused and will not be reported as an absence; however, the absence is counted in calculating the days for attendance for credit purposes.
 Notes may be submitted by parent/guardian either before or after the absence.
 If the observance of a religious holy day requires travel time, only one travel day to and one travel day from the observance may be excused.

 A student is considered tardy when the student is not in the proper place with all needed materials before the tardy bell rings.
 Students who are tardy more than three times will receive an absence for that class.
 Students checking out of school for the day during a given class period will be recorded as absent in that class if the student leaves before 50% of the class period has elapsed.